-Fondren Library is accepting applications for the Fall 2022 semester.
+Fondren Library is accepting applications from Rice students for jobs for the Spring 2023 semester.

 Availability may differ for departments.